streams

 Before leaving, Yeshua said he would make the true believers into a House, to the extent they allow God’s presence to indwell them.
 They were then to add on to the House, to extend its rooms so that it filled the earth.

-There is to be a fourth: in Jerusalem again.
-Scripture affirms that the Architect’s compass has always pivoted around this center-point city and people.
-How this last House will be built and who it will consist of is now unfolding.
+There is to be a Fourth House: in Yerushalayim again.
+Scripture affirms that the Architect’s compass has always pivoted around this center-point city and its people.
+How this last House will be re-built and who it will consist of is now unfolding (Heb 12:22-24; Rev 21:2-3).

-In our zeal to return to the prophetic blueprints, let’s also be sober.
-Praying for Jerusalem’s rebuilding may lead to “prosperity” we wouldn’t expect or naturally choose.
+In our zeal to believe the prophetic plans of the future, let’s also be sober.
+Praying for Yerushalayim’s rebuilding may lead to a “prosperity” that we wouldn’t expect or naturally choose.
 Yeshua prayed for the city:

 how often I wanted to gather your children together,

-He sought her well-being and he was killed.
-He prayed for God’s House and got war every day.
+Yeshua sought her well-being and he was killed.
+He prayed for God’s House and he experienced warfare every day.
 Yet he knew that the House and the city would one day prosper as he had prayed and labored.
-And in the end, with his last breath, he said he was at peace with his work.
-But it cost him.
+And in the end, with his last breath, he said he was at peace with his work: “It is finished” (John 19:30).

-Do we want blessing or to bless?
-Should we pray for Jerusalem, hoping we’ll escape war and tribulation, or pray to give strength and hope and shalom to city-dwellers who have known only war?
+Do we want personal blessing here and now?
+Or is it God's will to bless others?
+Should we pray for Yerushalayim, hoping we’ll escape material destitution, tribulations and early death?
+Or should we pray to give strength and hope and shalom to the City's residents?

-If we pray rightly—in the spirit of Psalm 122—we may be assured that the House will indeed prosper.
-And in the end we’ll be blessed: along with the whole House, our kin and friends.
-That will be far better than “much fine gold” (Ps 19:11).
+If we pray rightly—in the spirit of Psalm 122—we can be assured that the House will indeed prosper.
+And in the end we’ll be blessed: along with the whole House.

 • Paul Sumner